sempasha/super-dns-lookup/README.md

   +teardown()
 }

-LookupController --> CacheService : store is ip check results and resolved addresses LookupController --> HostsFileService : resolve addresses using hosts file contents and watch for file changes LookupController --> IsIpService : check whether provided hostname is an ip address LookupController --> ResolverService : resolve hostname to addresses
+LookupController --> CacheService : store is ip check results<br />and resolved addresses LookupController --> HostsFileService : resolve hostname<br />with hosts file data<br />and watch for file changes LookupController --> IsIpService : check whether hostname<br />is an ip address or not LookupController --> PersistentStorageService : save and load<br />cache initial data LookupController --> ResolverService : resolve hostname<br />to ip addresses
 ```

 | Feature | How it works |